A message from Apostle Tim Sheets concerning the coming Avalanche on the Seven Mountains Mountain.

 In Vignette #3, God is still identified by the name, the Lord God, Jehovah or Yahweh.
 Although His name remains unchanged, a whole new dimension is added to it in this portion of the Story.
 Whereas, in Vignette #2, Yahweh was revealed as the immanent personal God, directly involved with Man as his Creator, life-giver, provider, and sustainer; in Vignette #3, Yahweh is revealed as Man’s seeker, his judge, his redeemer, and his restorer.

 The Things that God does…

 God’s actions in this segment of our Story can best be described as measured and proportional.
 Having already instructed the Man on what would and would not be acceptable conduct, He then allows him and his partner to have the time and opportunity to choose how they will conduct themselves.
-When they fail to do what it right, God doesn’t wait for them to come to Him; instead, He seeks them out, giving them a chance to repent, yet still holding them responsible for their actions.
-As He must, He judges and imposes punishment on them for their sins; but, after doing so, He immediately provides a covering for those sins so that their fellowship with Him can be restored.
+When they fail to do what it right, God doesn’t wait for them to come to Him; instead, He seeks them out, giving them a chance to repent while still holding them accountable for their actions.
+As He must, He judges and imposes punishment on them for their sins but, after doing so, He immediately provides a covering for those sins so that their fellowship with Him can be restored.
 In addition, He offers them the hope for a brighter future through the promise of a Redeemer who will eventually deliver them from sin’s bondage.

 The Way that God relates to His Creation…

 When we look closely at God’s actions, it is easy for us to see that He is relating to His Created Beings as any Father would to His Children.
 After providing His Children with love and a wonderful home, He teaches or instructs them in the right way to live, and then lets them choose whether or not they will obey.
 When they choose wrongly, He must discipline them–but that is always done with love.